fillumina/formio-gen/README.md

 TO DO:

- * Adding data containers support such as data grid and data map.
+ * Add data containers support such as data grid and data map
+ * Add conditional display to components